 Details: The Savoy Hotel, Strand, WC2R 0EZ | Open 11.30am (12pm Sundays) – midnight | Walk ins only

 Circus is technically a restaurant, but it’s not the food that you come here for (however good it is).
 You come here for the fire-eaters, acrobats, trapeze artists, and ballet dancers who will gracefully weave their way between, over, and on top of the tables.
-And you can watch them just as easily sipping on a Willy Wonka’s Secret (with chocolate, whisky and blowtorched marshmallow).
+And it’s also one of the best bars in Covent Garden because you can watch them just as easily sipping on a Willy Wonka’s Secret (with chocolate, whisky and blowtorched marshmallow).

 Details: 27 – 29 Endell Street, Covent Garden, WC2H 9BA | Open Tues-Fri from 6pm, Sat from 4pm | Book here

-This drawing room-meets-gentlemen’s club style cocktail lounge displays a collection of Gerald Scarfe’s satirical paintings, alongside over 1,000 antique books.
-A short-but-sweet menu of just 16 cocktails includes a number from Scarfe himself, and is backed up by a selection of over 200 single malt whiskies, over 60 gins, and a live jazz band most evenings from 8pm (9pm Thurs-Sat).
+Scarfes Bar – a drawing room-meets-gentlemen’s club style cocktail lounge – displays a collection of Gerald Scarfe’s satirical paintings, alongside over 1,000 antique books.
+A short-but-sweet menu of just 16 cocktails includes a number from Scarfe himself, and is backed up by a selection of over 200 single malt whiskies, over 60 gins, and a live jazz band (because it’s also one of the best bars in London with live music), most evenings from 8pm, or 9pm Thurs-Sat.